Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 Here’s what people usually ask me about the areas of Mexico and where to stay.
 If you have any more questions, drop them in the comments section below. 🙂

-What’s the best hotel in Mexico City?
+What’s the Best Hotel in Mexico City?

 I like Hotel Catedral, but there are so many amazing hotels in the city.
 Check out Hotel MX Roma and Hotel Villa Condesa if you want to stay in those areas respectively.
 You can’t go wrong really, just make sure you know what YOU want from a hotel and book accordingly.

-What’s the best area in Mexico City to stay for tourists?
+What’s the Best Area in Mexico City to Stay for Tourists?

 I’d say Roma Norte.
 There are some great accommodation options from Hotel MX Roma to Hostel Home for each budget.
-It’s a lively neighborhood with lots of soul.
+It’s a lively neighbourhood with lots of soul.
 If I was going back to Mexico City, this is where I would probably go.

 Centro Histórico for sure.
 There is such a great variety of budget accommodation options in Centro Histórico.
 Not only this but being smack bang in the city centre has its other perks.
 There is some great value street food, shopping, market stalls and more.
 This one’s a no-brainer.

-Where should I stay in Mexico City?
+Where Should I Stay in Mexico City?

 It depends on what you’re looking for.
 If you are looking to explore the city quickly then I’d recommend Centro Histórico.
 If you’ve got a little more time to explore, then Roma Norte is a great shout.
 Take a look through this article and find a location which aligns with what you’re looking for.

-Is it worth staying in Mexico City?
+Is it Worth Staying in Mexico City?

 Absolutely!
-Staying in Mexico is such a unique experience and if you’re in the area it would be absolutely criminal to avoid this iconic megacity.
+Staying in Mexico City is such a unique experience and if you’re in the area it would be absolutely criminal to avoid this iconic megacity.
 I would recommend visiting Mexico City just to see some Lucha Libre alone – let alone all the other cool things to do there.

 It’s no wonder Mexico City has become a cultural hub, where people from all around the world come to enjoy its rich history and culture.
 From mouth-watering cuisine to historical landmarks and cute boutique shops, the biggest city in Latin America truly has it all.